backswan0/sparta-week2-kiosk/README.md

 ## 💻 Introduction
 - The project is an assignment to assess whether students have understood the online lecture.
 - Each of the five kiosks is developed as a personal project.
+- All the kiosks are based on console user interfaces.

 ## 📆 Development Period